 - Supervision during the stay by the local correspondent

-- Accommodation in host family, full board (lunch box, lunch on school days)
+- Homestay (host family) accommodation, full board (lunch box on school days)

 - Personal assistance, support and advice from our local correspondent